 Home

-I’m an infectious disease ecologist working as research scientist in the Brotman Baty Institute (BBI) at the University of Washington.
+I’m an infectious disease ecologist working as research scientist at the Brotman Baty Institute (BBI), University of Washington.
 My research focuses on the ecological, evolutionary, and behavioral drivers of respiratory virus infections, with aims to improve infectious disease surveillance and better understand and predict recurring and emerging outbreaks.
 I apply statistical and computational approaches to study respiratory virus transmission patterns and epidemiology, with a particular focus on influenza and SARS-CoV-2.
 I also produce operational forecasts and projections of respiratory virus outbreaks.